Blog post

 Additionally, when working in groups, coding fosters collaboration!
 My students simultaneously learn the hard skill, coding, and soft skills involved with working in teams, both of which prepare them for careers in STEM.
 Relying on each other to be successful builds an appreciation for the strengths others bring to the table.

 Coding can also be used as a form of self-expression and empowerment for students.
 It allows the student to take a blank page and treat it as a canvas.
 Who wouldn’t feel like a superhero knowing you took something from being void and without form to life?
-Block-based coding sites like Code.org, Scratch, Minecraft, and Nearpod allow students to create their own games and projects to no end!
+Block-based coding sites like Code.org, Scratch, Minecraft, and Nearpod allow K-12 students to learn and create their own games and projects!

 Computer Science: Coding lessons for teaching K-12 students